thipages/pca-helper/README.md

 # PCA-HELPER

-PCA-HELPER tries to help to setup the configuration file used in [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) through the three PHP-CRUD-API installation contexts
+PCA-HELPER tries to help to setup the configuration file used in [PHP-CRUD-API](https://github.com/mevdschee/php-crud-api) through the three PHP-CRUD-API installation contexts by
-- composer installation
-- usage of api.include.php
-- usage of api.php

-by
 - simplifying the database configuration through `setup_connection` and `setup_cache` methods
 - simplifying the dbAuth configuration through `setup` method
 - providing some middlewares tools (`upload`, `autoFK`),
 - writing automatically `middlewares` configuration property

 > **Drawback** : it adds some workload on the server compared to the native/original single file `api.php`.
 May be a cli tool may be a good comprise one day...